Image Source: freedigitalphotos.net & zirconicusso

 Apricots.
 Apricots contain beta-carotene which is a great antioxidant, inhibiting early stages of tumor development and improving immune function.

-Bilberries, Blackcurrants, Blueberries, Dewberries, Cranberries, Raspberries.
+Berries: Bilberries, Blackcurrants, Blueberries, Dewberries, Cranberries, Raspberries.
 These berries are all rich in Vitamin C, bioflavonoids, fiber, potassium, calcium, magnesium, sulphur, silicon and iron.
 They also contain anthocyanins which are powerful antioxidants and bacteria inhibitors.
 Many also contain ellagic acid (see Apples).
+Blueberries have been studied recently by the City of Hope cancer center which found that they may help halt the growth and spread of triple negative breast cancer.
+In City of Hope labs, blueberry juice held back the migration of cancer cells, while blueberry extract shrank tumors, stopped cancer cells from multiplying and even triggered their destruction.

-Citrus Fruit.
+Citrus Fruit (except grapefruit).
 Again, buy organic whenever possible as citrus fruit is highly sprayed and can also be irradiated to protect the fruit from insects.
 Food irradiation creates many toxic effects on the body which can promote cancer development.

 Figs. Research on humans demonstrated that figs are capable of shrinking tumors by an average of 39% and could induce remissions in 55% of cancer sufferers.
 It is thought that figs can counteract some of the side effects associated with chemotherapy and radiation treatment, such as fatigue, damage to the mucosal lining of the mouth, throat and digestive tract.
 Figs contain demulcents, substances that sooth irritated mucous membranes in the mouth, throat and respiratory system.
 They are rich in potassium, iron, copper, calcium, sodium, phosphorus, magnesium and B complex vitamins.
 Try to find organic figs, as they will be the most beneficial cancer fighter.

 Goji berries aka Wolfberries.
 The Chinese have been taking these berries for thousands of years and they call them the “Red Treasure”.
 They are full of health-promoting substances called polysaccharides – LBP1, LBP2, LBP3, LBP4 – and these are found in no other fruit on earth.
 The juice of the goji berry is the easiest to take and much more nutrient dense.
 If you want specific research on how wolfberry/goji is being used for cancer patients, go to the pubmed.gov website and put in the search field “lycium barbarum and cancer” (the botanic name of wolfberry/goji).
-To find out what juice I am taking (and I think it’s the absolute bees knees of juices!), contact me.
+You will be rewarded with LOTS of research.

 Kiwi fruit.
 Rich in enzymes, Vitamin C, and potassium, these little fuzzy fruits are considered by many to be potent cancer fighting foods due to their proteolytic (protein eating) enzymes.